Expand description

 Theme::TokyoNight

-function takes the current state of the application, allowing the
+}The theme function takes the current state of the application, allowing the

-to be completely dynamic—just like view
+returned Theme to be completely dynamic—just like view.

-There are a bunch of built-in Theme
+There are a bunch of built-in Theme variants at your disposal, but you can

 also create your own.